Manage and Edit New Submissions

 • Click Build It! to build the page.

 1. Decide whether to accept the submission.
-Clicks on the Delete button if you decide not to keep it.
-On the Submission Deleted confirmation page, decide whether to also ban the author by clicking on the Ban Author button.
+Click on the Delete button if you decide not to publish it.

 3. Next, preview the page to determine that it will display the way you want it.